US Sedan Helps Make Wishes Come True

 Kids Wish Network made Lauren Santora’s dream come true, and we helped.
 US Sedan Service provided complimentary transportation for the Santora family as they spent a celebratory weekend in our nation’s capital.

-“That was really fun,” said Lauren Santora.
+“That was fun,” said Lauren Santora.